The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Cosmological Model and Observable Signatures

 \subsubsection{RSD measurements from galaxy surveys}

 The galaxy redshifts used in spectroscopic BAO measurements can also be used to study anisotropic clustering.
 There are two primary ways in which anisotropy is introduced into the large-scale clustering of matter: the Alcock-Paczynski (AP) effect \citep{alcock79a} and the RSD effect from the growth of structure \citep{kaiser87a}.
-The AP effect arises in clustering statistics as a deviation from physically isotropic signal due to an incorrect translation of angular and radial (redshift) separations to physical ones (see Appendix~\ref{sec:appendix_a}).
+The AP effect arises in clustering statistics as a deviation from physically isotropic signal due to an incorrect translation of angular and radial (redshift) separations to physical ones (e.g. from lack of knowledge of the true cosmology; see Appendix~\ref{sec:appendix_a}).
 The AP effect thus serves as a way to measure the product of $H(z)$ and $D_M(z)$, offering additional constraints on dark energy and curvature \citep[e.g.,][]{nadathur20a}.

 The RSD effect arises from the growth of structure \citep{kaiser87a} and is observed due to the bulk flow of matter in response to the gravitational potential of matter overdensities.
 The peculiar velocities introduce additional redshifts on top of those caused by cosmic expansion, leading to an increase in the measured amplitude of radial clustering relative to transverse clustering on large scales.
 The resulting anisotropy is correlated with the rate at which structure grows.
 The growth rate $f(z)$ from equation~(\ref{eqn:dlng.dlna}) can also be expressed as